 However, although it’s not always very clearly indicated, some retailers use SP Group for their billing-on-behalf services.
 That simply means the retailer doesn’t bill you, SP does so on their behalf.
 In that case, you should only receive one consolidated SP bill for electricity, water, gas and refuse.

-4. Why do I have to submit a meter reading?
+5. Why do I have to submit an electricity meter reading?
 Is it compulsory?

 When you change to a new electricity retailer, you will be asked to submit your meter reading.
 No, it’s not compulsory, but you should do it anyway.
 That way, your bill will accurately reflect your consumption.
 You can submit it through the OEM website or the SP Utilities app.

-5. What is an AMI meter?
-Why is it chargeable?
+6. What is an AMI meter?
+Why do I need to pay for it?

 In case you’re not sure what an AMI meter is, it is an advanced metering infrastructure meter.
 It measures your consumption at half-hourly intervals so you can stalk your usage every 30 minutes online (via e-services).
 But beyond catering to the needs of fanatical consumers, an AMI meter means you will get accurate bills every month (instead of estimates when a reading is not taken).